bash-j/mikey_nodes/README.md

 The node uses a base -> refiner -> upscale with model -> base to produce the final image.
 It has an inbuilt image complexity detection function to make sure there aren't too many steps run on the final base sampler which can scramble faces and other simple areas on a large image.

 model_name is for the image uspcale model.
-These can be found at [Model Database](https://upscale.wiki/wiki/Model_Database) and place them in the `ComfyUI\models\upscale_models` directory.
+These can be found at [OpenModelDB](https://openmodeldb.info/) and place them in the `ComfyUI\models\upscale_models` directory.
 I recommend lollipop as it provides a good balanced image that is not too sharp.
 If you want lots of sharp details, then try the NMKD Superscale or 4x-UltraSharp.

 The seed is used by the samplers.